Today, we are talking about how to cook zongzi in an Instant Pot. Cooking freshly made zongzi can take 7 to 8 hours on the stove.

 If you are looking to save some time and have an Instant Pot in your kitchen, cooking zongzi under pressure is much faster, taking a fraction of the normal cooking time.

-- The Instant Pot reduced the traditional cooking time from 7-8 hours to 90 minutes, saving time and energy.
+- The Instant Pot reduces the traditional cooking time from 7-8 hours to 90 minutes, saving time and energy.

-If you have an Instant Pot on hand and enough room in it to cook a big batch of zongzi, I would definitely recommend cooking them this way.
-There is no sacrifice in taste or texture.
+If you have an Instant Pot on hand and enough room in it to cook a big batch of zongzi, you can definitely cook them this way.

 Important Notes When Cooking Zongzi in an Instant Pot